-So for the purpose of the PAE documents
+So for the purpose of the PAE documents:

-- Evidence mainly refer to narratives of your work experiences, i.e. as self-testimonies of competences gained by you. - Evidence does not normally refer to records, documents or objects; - however you may wish to include these as supporting materials in the form of softcopy appendices or loose items brought during the interview.
+- Evidence mainly refer to narratives of your work experiences, i.e. as self-testimonies of competences gained by you. - Evidence does not normally refer to records, documents or objects; - i. however you may wish to include these as supporting materials in the form of:- - softcopy appendices (with links to remote files), or - loose items brought during the interview. - ii. examiners may request to view specific items